Junior Sanctuary Rangers

 FAQs

-Drop off is at 8.15am at Village Green, located to the left of the main entrance.
+Drop off is at 8.15am at the Village Green, to the left of the main entrance.

-Pick up is at 12pm at Village Green, located to the left of the main entrance for programs from Monday to Thursday.
-On Fridays, pick up is at 12pm inside the Lorikeet Arena.
+Junior Rangers (5-8 year olds) Pick up is at 12pm at Village Green, located to the left of the main entrance for programs from Monday to Thursday.
+On Friday, pick up is at 12pm inside the Lorikeet Arena.

 Yes!
 Please pack some snacks and reusable water bottle.
 We will provide everything else needed to complete the program.
 Make sure you pack light as there will be plenty of walking throughout the program.